-Increasing efficiency and productivity of drug discovery powered by linked data graphs
+Increasing efficiency and productivity of drug discovery powered by linked data graphs and AI / Machine Learning

 Improving outcomes in disasters and emergency response by smart integration of unconventional datasets, expertise and technologies

 DS590 Data Science in Practice is a graduate course designed to help students gain critical, practical skills in applying data science to real world problems.
 Students will work in teams of 3-5 to tackle a real-world problem defined by a project sponsor.
 Project sponsors can be academics or industry practitioners.
 Students work with the project sponsor to understand the problem domain, identify where their data science skills can be applied, and to design, implement and test a solution.

 In this work we integrated and annotated data from public datasets relating to drugs, chemical compounds, protein targets, diseases, side effects and pathways, building a semantic linked network consisting of over 290,000 nodes and 720,000 edges.

 We have created a single repository called Chem2Bio2RDF by aggregating data from multiple chemogenomics repositories that is cross-linked into Bio2RDF and LODD.
 We have also created a linked-path generation tool to facilitate SPARQL query generation, and have created extended SPARQL functions to address specific chemical/biological search needs.
 We demonstrate the utility of Chem2Bio2RDF in investigating polypharmacology, identification of potential multiple pathway inhibitors, and the association of pathways with adverse drug reactions.